Guides

 1. Sign up at Lamatic.ai (opens in a new tab) and log in.

-2. Navigate to the dashboard and click Create New Flow.
+2. Navigate to the Projects and click New Project or select your desired project.

-3. You'll see different sections like Flows, Data, and Models flow.png
+3. You'll see different sections like Flows, Context, and Connections flow.png

 2. Creating a New Flow